hieu-tn/wishlist/README.md

 - send to store button: migrate products to stores by modifying localStorage values (investigate)
 - mui navigation to menu
 - tab/accordion to wishlists: future feature
+- only set store status if its action is triggered
+- style toast message